 Drilling into a wall stud is an extremely common task you’ll need to master whenever you’re hanging anything of substantial weight in drywall.
-Whether it’s a TV, a coat rack, or other furniture, drilling into a stud is the key to getting a rock-solid hold.
+Whether it’s a knife holder, a coat rack, or lighting, drilling into a stud is the key to getting a rock-solid hold.

 If you’re looking into flooring options, then you’ve probably stumbled across gypsum concrete – otherwise known as Gypcrete.
 Gypcrete is an increasingly popular option for flooring underlayment in new construction as it hits many of the requirements that residential and commercial property owners are looking for.

 Gypcrete vs Concrete: Which is Best for You?

 When it comes to flooring materials both gypcrete and concrete have their respective roles, with most people being far more familiar with concrete vs gypcrete.
 Gypcrete, although it has a similar sounding name to concrete, is actually a flooring underlayment used for its self-leveling, sound-reduction, and radiant heating abilities.